mcqueenorama/tweetCopter/README.md

 Send commmands by sending tweets to @yourself so it won't pollute your timeline.
-The commands are shortened because I sent them via the old 40404 SMS interface when I did the demo.
+The commands are shortened because I sent them via the old 40404 SMS interface when testing.

 takeoff: @yourself to
 land: @yourself la